Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 ##### Enable client side user agent enrichment

-Starting with version xxxxx, as of Aug, 2023, we have upgraded this template to use the Amplitude Browser SDK 2.0 for data collection.
+Starting with version 240a7 in Aug, 2023, we have upgraded this template to use the Amplitude Browser SDK 2.0 for data collection.
 In Amplitude Browser SDK 2.0, we have deprecated client-side user agent parsing in favor of server-side user agent parsing.
 [More details](https://github.com/amplitude/Amplitude-TypeScript/tree/v1.x/packages/plugin-user-agent-enrichment-browser).

 To avoid breaking changes in chart analytics, we provide the option to enable client-side parsing by simply checking the check box.
 You can also choose which user agent field (OS name, OS version, device manufacture, and device model) you want to enrich by checking the checkbox accordingly.

 If you are a new user, we highly recommend adopting server-side parsing by leaving this checkbox empty as the new enrichment strategy offers more accurate result.

-##### Default Event Tracking

-Check this checkbox to enable default event tracking and configure the following default tracking events

-- Attribution Tracking
-- Page View Tracking
-- Sessions Tracking
-- Form Interaction Tracking
-- File downloads Tracking

 ###### Attribution tracking